pablgonz/scontents/sources/CTANREADME.md

 ## Requirements

-The package need a minimun LaTeX release 2024-11-01.
+The minimum required is LaTeX release 2024-11-01.

 ## Installation